LostbBlizzard/postmake/README.md

 # Docs

 # Other Notes

+All Installation methods were all made using the program.
 Your may use the postmake.lua at the project root for inspiration.
 This Project is inspired by [premake](https://premake.github.io/docs/What-Is-Premake).